Category: Habit Trackers

 Rule: If maintaining habits requires creating and maintaining a cloud account for syncing data, Habitify fails first.

-Why HabitKit fits local, no-account tracking
+Why HabitKit fits Solo users better

 Where HabitKit wins